marciomat/reverse_engineering/hackthebox/pneumaticValidator/README.md

 - Control over all inputs: If there is any input that we can't control (e.g. if time of the day is used to scramble the data) it will make it much harder

 - Validation of inputs made independently: An example of inputs validated independently is if the binary looks for a letter 'A' in position 1.
-On another hand, the binary may take the entire input string, calculate the SHA-256 and compare with the expected result.
-This would make it much harder
+On another hand, the binary may take the entire input string, calculate the SHA-256 and compare with the expected result

 - How fast is the validation: If the validation of the password takes 3h, it would be a very long process to attempt a try-and-error approach, possibly making it impossible